Code-Institute-Submissions/bono-94-Javascript-Project-2_DecResub/README.md

 ### Bugs

 Since all code is running smoothly and has been verified from the first attempt, there were no bugs left to solve.

+#### Unsolved Bugs

+You will need to mention unfixed bugs and why they were not fixed.
+This section should include shortcomings of the frameworks or technologies used.
+Although time can be a big variable to consider, paucity of time and difficulty understanding implementation is not a valid reason to leave bugs unfixed.

 ---